 Town utilities and community facilities in the Water, Energy, Care, Emergency, Education, and Trash/Recycling categories are adequate at present levels, as are the majority of utilities and community facilities in the Communications/Media and Recreational/Gathering Areas categories.
-Some comments concerning cost and inconsistent service during inclement weather was noted during the visioning sessions, but overall there were no major issues.
+Some comments concerning cost and inconsistent service of utilities during inclement weather and also the need for affordable high-speed internet during was noted during the visioning sessions, but overall there were no major issues.